 Outdated Posts to Draft

-If I find I have an outdated post or a post that is no longer relevant, I don’t delete it — I put that post into draft status for when I have time to investigate how I can update it to make it current.
-This keeps that link in place that may be linked to indexed elsewhere.
+When I find I have an outdated post or a no longer relevant post, I do not delete it.
+Instead, I temporarily put it into draft status and investigate how to update it to make it current.
+You want to keep that permalink available for any inbound links that may exist.

-With this approach you really want to update the post as soon as possible after putting it in draft.
-Otherwise you’ll want to do a 301 redirect so site visitors do not get 404s.
+With this approach, you want to update the post after putting it in a draft as soon as possible.
+Otherwise, a 301 redirect to current content should be placed so site visitors do not get 404s.

 The best thing you can do is track the questions you get asked by your customers.
-If people are asking me the same questions, chances are others will want to know the answers or my thoughts on those topics too.
+I hear the same questions; chances are others will want to know the answers or my thoughts on those topics.

-Once I am asked a question twice, I make note — the third time it becomes a draft for a future post or added to my FAQ.
-This way when I am asked again I can also provide a link for the answers and details the questioner is seeking.
+Once I am asked a question twice, I make a note.
+The third time it becomes a draft for a future post or added to my FAQ.
+This way, that information is readily available to site visitors.
+Or, if I am asked again, I can also provide a link for the answers and details the questioner is seeking.

 Take The Necessary Time

-When I have an epiphany that I know is great fodder for a new post or article, right then and there I stop what I am doing and I login to WordPress.
-I quickly create a new post with a basic title, and type in the post box what my idea for that post is.
-I then save it as a draft.
-Done — a new post waiting to be created when I have time to do so properly.
+When I have an epiphany that I know is great fodder for a new post or article, right then and there, I stop what I am doing, and I login to WordPress.
+Then, I quickly create a new post with a primary title and type in the post box my idea for that post.

-If I am having writer's block or am pressed for time I can go to a draft that already gives me a running start.
-Saves time and let’s me hit the ground running with relevant content I know visitors/readers will be interested in.
+If I have writer's block or am pressed for time, I can then go to one of those drafts that give me a running start.
+Saves time and lets me easily lean into a new post with relevant content; I know visitors/readers will be interested.

-By getting in the habit of creating drafts when you have an idea for a post, before you know it you'll have a bunch of drafts to choose from all based on real world conversations.
-A draft library of topics you know those who visit your Blog want you to write about!
+Get in the habit of creating drafts or making notations on your calendar app when you have an idea for a post.
+Before you know it, you'll have a bunch of drafts and ideas to choose from.
+All based on real-world conversations.

 At your service,